-For Le Quynh Anh - founder of the independent travel project LELA on Earth and passionate about landscape photography, Central Asia on bright summer days is a journey to a magical world where nature, nomadic culture and Soviet vestiges surprisingly blend together.
+For Le Quynh Anh – founder of the LELA on Earth independent travel project and passionate about landscape photography – the vibrant summer days in Central Asia are a journey to a magical world where nature, nomadic culture, and Soviet remnants blend in unexpected ways.

 Nomadic life on the steppe